sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 Git for Windows:
 - Setup with GitHub using SSH.
+- Also install and setup gh (Github CLI).

 Visual Studio Community 2022:
 - Download and Install Visual Studio Community 2022 with (All Components).